 We don’t want to consider the possibility of a tragedy such as a natural disaster affecting our families.
 But preparing for emergencies ahead of time and talking about emergency plans with all the members of your family can help everyone remain calm and safe if disaster strikes–and could even be the difference between life and death.
 September is National Preparedness Month.
-Take this opportunity to create, revise, or rehearse your family’s emergency plans, and check out this Homeschool Living for tips for preparing for, responding to, and recovering from an emergency.
+Take this opportunity to create, revise, or rehearse your family’s emergency plans, and get tips for preparing for, responding to, and recovering from an emergency.

 Does your family have a plan of escape if a fire should break out in your home?
 Be sure every member of the family knows how to get out safely and what to do once they are out.

 This resource from the American Red Cross can help you prepare your children for many types of emergencies.
 Each potentially catastrophic event listed has suggestions for before, during, and after the event.

 You can use the instructions on this page to create a family emergency preparedness kit as well as an emergency plan.
 The resources also include downloadable forms, information on fighting cabin fever, and what to do after the emergency.

 If disaster should strike, would you have all of your critical information handy and ready to move with you on a moment’s notice?
 Creating a family emergency binder with phone numbers and contact information, financial information, copies of vital documents, medical information, legal documents, and insurance information can help make a stressful time more manageable.
 You can use these resources to start a family emergency notebook.

 The American Library Association’s Get Ready Get Safe Book List includes books for young children on learning to overcome fears, understanding how to prepare for emergencies, and learning about monitoring the weather and specific types of disasters.